 - val: the nominal value of the measurement - err: the uncertainty, assumed to be standard deviation - tag: a unique identifier, it is used to identify a specific measurement in the list of derivatives.
 This is automatically created with rand.
 The result of mathematical operation will have this field set to NaN because it is not relevant for non independent measurements. - der: the list of derivates with respect to the independent variables from which the expression comes.
 Derivatives is a lightweight dictionary type.
-The keys are the tuples (val, err, tag) of all independent variables from which the object has been derived, while the corresponding value is the total derivative of the object with respect to that independent variable.
+The keys are the tuples (val, err, tag) of all independent variables from which the object has been derived, while the corresponding value is the partial derivative of the object with respect to that independent variable.

 As already explained in the "Usage" section, every time you use one of the constructors you define a new independent measurement.
 This happens because these contructors generate a new random and (hopefully) unique tag field, that is used to distinguish between really equal objects and measurements that only by chance share the same nominal value and uncertainty.
-For these reasons, y = 24.3 \pm 2.7 '''
+For these reasons, will produce two independent measurements and they will be treated as such when performing mathematical operations.
+In particular, you can also notice that they are not egal x === y # => false

 '''

-Measurement(value, uncertainty)

-value ± uncertainty
+Measurement(value, uncertainty) value \pm uncertainty

 '''

-''' x = 24.3 \pm 2.7
+$x = 24.3 \pm 2.7$ $y = 24.3 \pm 2.7$